 There are several varieties of olive oil on most supermarket shelves.
 Virgin and extra virgin olive oils are both unrefined oils.
 Unrefined means that the manufacturer doesn’t use heat or chemicals to get the oil from the olives.

 - Extra virgin olive oil has more of an olive flavor.
 It’s the finest olive oil that’s made, and it’s the highest quality olive oil available.
 Unfortunately, it’s lower in oleic acid than virgin olive oil.
-Oleic acid is what helps moisturize your hair, so a virgin olive oil is better for hair and skin treatments in this regard than an extra virgin olive oil.
+Oleic acid is what helps moisturize your hair, so it is better for hair and skin treatments in this regard than an EVOO.

 - Both extra virgin olive oil and virgin olive oil will work as a hair treatment, so it’s a personal preference on which one you want to buy.
 If you use one for cooking, there’s no reason to buy the other variety just for your hair treatments.

 Olive oil conditioning treatments can be used on either wet or dry hair.
-Either way, it’s best to use it before you wash and skip using a conditioner after the treatment because that can cause your hair to get too oily.
+Either way, it’s best to use it before you wash your hair with a sulfate free shampoo and skip using a conditioner after the treatment.
+It can cause your hair to get too oily.

 Wet your hair and towel dry.
 Drape a towel over your shoulders to protect your clothes and apply about two tablespoons of olive oil to your hair.
 Use your fingers to work the oil all through your hair and scalp if your scalp is dry.